Redbaron29/DewCom/README.md

 Also, note that some 10-digit numbers cause sporadic errors to occur.
 These typically come from 10 consecutive numbers like 1111111111 or 0000000000.
 Do not use these.

 Once you saved your made-up phone number, type in a 10-digit number for your recipient, and type in a message.
 Hit send.
-This next process may take some time, as the Bluetooth server is being established and is beginning to connect to the paired devices.
-This may take up to a minute.

 ![6](https://github.com/Redbaron29/DewSTC/assets/95047781/82410a2b-a771-4126-ad2a-b26ac1b174f6)

-Assuming a device was paired with yours, you will begin to see the server work.
 It will attempt to send the message.
 If the message sends successfully, you will receive notice.

 ![7](https://github.com/Redbaron29/DewSTC/assets/95047781/0a1d7752-733c-479a-bef8-144946063754)